ceybers/qaz-ortho-keyboard/notes/Design.md

 ## Current Design

 The layout is a typical 10 column 4 row orthographic keyboard, with a pair of 2u keys on the thumb row.
-The case is a Hi-Profile shell with a 3.5mm switch plate secured using screws and heatset inserts that are placed in the shell.
-I couldn't decide on angling so I left it flat.
+The case is a Hi-Profile shell with a 3.5mm thick switch plate secured using M2 screws and heat-set inserts placed in the shell.
+I couldn't decide on a tilt angle so I left it flat.

 ![Render of the keyboard showing the controllers](../images/renders/202403101546.png)